helm/helm/CONTRIBUTING.md

 Size labels are used to indicate how "dangerous" a PR is.
 The guidelines below are used to assign the labels, but ultimately this can be changed by the maintainers.
-For example, even if a PR only makes 30 lines of changes in 1 file, but it changes key functionality, it will likely be labeled as `size/large` because it requires sign off from multiple people.
-Conversely, a PR that adds a small feature, but requires another 150 lines of tests to cover all cases, could be labeled as `size/small` even though the number of lines is greater than defined below.
+For example, even if a PR only makes 30 lines of changes in 1 file, but it changes key functionality, it will likely be labeled as `size/L` because it requires sign off from multiple people.
+Conversely, a PR that adds a small feature, but requires another 150 lines of tests to cover all cases, could be labeled as `size/S` even though the number of lines is greater than defined below.

+PRs submitted by a core maintainer, regardless of size, only requires approval from one additional maintainer.
+This ensures there are at least two maintainers who are aware of any significant PRs introduced to the codebase.

 | Label | Description |
 | ----- | ----------- |